Bamii/bend/notes.md

 ## 3rd may 2024
-its been a while, i have been caught up in work and stuff, so, basically they're going to be lego blocks. and there will be blocks of different shapes and sizes... these blocks will all be thrown in a pool. so that we can request for an instance of a block anytime we need it. basically,
+its been a while, i have been caught up in work and stuff, on the UI end of things, basically they're going to be lego blocks. and there will be blocks of different shapes and sizes... these blocks will all be thrown in a pool. so that we can request for an instance of a block anytime we need it. basically,
     - create block
         - request for block